-Best advice for your region: Ask your local Rose Society about when to plant roses
+Best advice for your region: Ask your local Rose Society when to plant roses in your area

 An old wisdom that often falls into oblivion says: “The best time to plant roses is the fall!”

 That especially applies to the classic bare root roses, although you can buy them nearly the whole year.

 Planting is always possible, if the ground is frost-free.